OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 [comment]: <> (END of JSON Example)

 ::: tip
+Background images
-Background images are **not persistent** and have to be (re)loaded after restart and before they can be used in any configuration.
+- are **not persistent** and have to be (re)loaded after restart.
+- are referenced by their name.
+- name CAN NOT begin with and underscore '_' (reserved).
+- are shown after they are loaded (before or after configured).
+- reloading an existing image with new content will update all tiles.
 :::

 ### Setting a tile background image